 In the year that King Uzziah died, Isaiah was given a vision of God that shaped his life and ministry.
 Uzziah ruled in Jerusalem for fifty-two years, and during that time, the nation enjoyed a remarkable period of prosperity.
 This generated a feeling of confidence among God’s people, and as their confidence grew, they became increasingly casual toward God.

-Vast crowds continued to press into the temple, offering their sacrifices and observing the feasts and festivals.
+Vast crowds pressed into the temple, offering their sacrifices and observing the feasts and festivals.
 But their religion made little difference to their lives.
 The temple that was once filled with God’s glory had become a mere symbol of traditional values.
-Far from being pleased by this religious activity, God regarded it as an obnoxious “trampling of my courts” (1:12).
+Far from being pleased by this religious activity, God saw it as an obnoxious “trampling of my courts” (1:12).
 The great issue in Isaiah’s time was that people had lost sight of the holiness of God.

 A Vision of the Lord

 Isaiah had already been preaching for some years when God spoke to him in a vision: “In the year that King Uzziah died I saw the Lord” (Isaiah 6:1).